jluo1875/Powershell-Scripts/README.md

 # SOAP Powershell

-A list of Powershell scripts that I created that utilize the SOAP module.
+A list of Powershell scripts that I created that disable the firewall and more!

 A work in progress.